-Media Use Lev Parnas to Attack Devin Nunes -- Again -- Ahead of Impeachment Trial | Breitbart
+Media Use Lev Parnas to Attack Devin Nunes -- Again -- Ahead of Impeachment Trial

 In one passage, the Times claimed the ethics committee was “Republican-led” — ignoring the fact that the House Ethics Committee is the one committee in the House that has equal representation from both parties, precisely to avoid partisan investigations.

 When Nunes released a memo in 2018 suggesting that the FBI had misled the Foreign Intelligence Surveillance Act (FISA) court, Democrats — led by then-Ranking Member Adam Schiff (D-CA) — attempted to dismiss his concerns.
-The media sided with Schiff — but last month, Department of Justice (DOJ) Inspector General (IG) Michael Horowitz revealed that Schiff had been correct, and that the FBI continued to mislead the FISA court by using the so-called “Steele dossier” to obtain warrants to spy on Trump associates after it already knew the dossier was entirely false.
+The media sided with Schiff — but last month, Department of Justice (DOJ) Inspector General (IG) Michael Horowitz revealed that Nunes had been correct, and that the FBI continued to mislead the FISA court by using the so-called “Steele dossier” to obtain warrants to spy on Trump associates after it already knew the dossier was entirely false.

 Last month, House Intelligence Committee Chairman Adam Schiff (D-CA) took another shot at Nunes in his report for the House Judiciary Committee on the impeachment inquiry into President Trump.
 Without notice or warning, Schiff included the phone records of Nunes, Intelligence Committee staffer Derek Harvey, presidential lawyer Rudy Giuliani, journalist John Solomon, and Parnas.
 The report accused Nunes of being part of a scheme to smear then-U.S. Ambassador to Ukraine Marie Yovanovitch.